 I must admit that, while the original model looked almost perfect (if not take into account the ugly positioning of the date window: a problem that still persists,) the model with brown dial looks completely stunning thanks to a winning combination of 18-karat rose gold, 11 diamonds on the dial and a snow-set diamond-paved bezel.

 The watch is still powered by the Omega Co-Axial caliber 8520/8521, which is manufactured in-house and sports a Si 14 silicon balance spring.

-The beautiful Arabesque Geneva waves motif that adorns its oscillating weight and visible bridges nicely complement the exquisite “SuperNova” motif that adorns the dial of the timepieces.
-While the purpose of this brief review is not to affect you final decision even in the tiniest way, I must admit that I personally think that this timekeeper looks like it is a good value even at that price point.
+The beautiful Arabesque Geneva waves motif that adorns its oscillating weight and visible bridges nicely complement the exquisite “SuperNova” motif that adorns the dial.
+While the purpose of this brief review is not to affect your final decision even in the tiniest way, I must admit that I personally think that this timekeeper looks like it is a good value even at that price point.

 From where I sit, the refreshed Ladymatic DeVille offers a professional, well-balanced design without even a single trace of kitsch that we see so often when it comes to watches made for women.
 The mechanism that animates it, too, is a work of art.
 Introduced around three years ago as a sort of “fork” version of the original Co-Axial Caliber 8500 (that in itself was the world’s first co-axial caliber designed from scratch) in order to power the brand’s smaller versions, it had its oscillation frequency reduced to 25,200 vph (well, “reduced” is probably not the right word here since it is the operating frequency of the entire Cal.
 85xx family,) but in advance offers you a nearly flawless operation with good timekeeping and extremely high build quality.